webmasterdevlin/devlinduldulao.pro/src/content/blog/doing-internalization-in-angular.md

 Let's dive into the steps of how you can internalize your Angular application:

-## STEP 1: INSTALL ANGULAR'S I18N LIBRARY
+## Step 1: Install Angular's i18n Library

 Firstly, you need to add the i18n library to your Angular project.
 Navigate to the root directory of your Angular project via the command line and run the following command: